-Conditions for safe storage, including any incompatibilities
+Conditions for safe storage, including any incompatibilities Storage:

-Storage:

 All employees who handle these products should be trained to handle it safely.
 Use in a well-ventilated location.
 Avoid breathing fumes of these products during welding operations.
 Open containers on a stable surface.
 Packages of these products must be properly labelled.
+Store packages in a cool, dry location.
+Storage in an atmosphere that is wet, moist, or highly humid may lead to corrosion of these products.
+Store away from incompatible materials (see Section 10, Stability and Reactivity).
 Specific end use(s) No further relevant information available.